HuySG2002/MulTiSenSor_STM32/README.md

 # STM32F401RE

-This project demonstrates how to control the brightness of an LED using PWM, based on input from a light sensor.
+The project focuses on how to use multiple sensors in a system.
+The main goal is to research and utilize various communication protocols commonly used in embedded systems such as SPI, I2C, UART, etc. The development of a multi-sensor system can be applied to a variety of different topics.
 The application is built with C using STM32CubeIDE and the STM32 HAL library for the STM32F401RE Nucleo board.

 ---